 Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

-We offer three series of 25-minute workshops for the classroom: Academic Skills Workshops, which focus on the skills needed to be successful in any class (and in life); Writing Skills Workshops, which focus on the skills needed to write well (in any class); and Specialty Skills Workshops, which are geared toward specific courses or subjects.
+We offer two series of 25-minute workshops for the classroom: Academic Skills Workshops, which focus on the skills needed to be successful in any class (and in life), and Writing Skills Workshops, which focus on the skills needed to write well (in any class).

 Instructors, our staff will bring the workshops to you in your classroom "on request" — if you request a workshop, we will do our best to make it happen, either in person or virtually.

 Students, we also present the Academic Skills Workshops for clubs, organizations, study groups and individuals.

 AS-1: Time Management – Why is managing time important to you?

 In this workshop, students will identify time-management strategies to effectively manage and prioritize their time academically and personally.